TERMS AND CONDITIONS

 Only available from Style Roses/The Fragrant Rose Company/gardenroses.co.uk are grown and supplied under a Special Growing Licence and contract agreement with the Rose Breeder.
 Under the Terms & Conditions of this licence and EXCLUSIVE agreement, Propagation, Re-production and re-sale of these varieties or commercial gain is not allowed & strictly prohibited by any other person or business.

 - DISCOUNTS AND OFFERS

 We offer free delivery to UK mainland addresses excluding Highlands and UK Islands on all orders over £100.00 excluding all rose sundries, Mixed rose orders of bareroot roses and potted roses are not eligible for free delivery unless you order £100+ of each.
 Rose sundries (rootgrow, stakes & ties etc) do not qualify for free delivery under any circumstances and you must order at least £100 of either all bareroot roses or all potted roses to qualify for free delivery to non-surcharge UK postcode areas

 For Rose orders over £200.00 of bareroot roses only or potted roses only we will deduct 10% from the total rose plant value, this discount does not apply to any other items or delivery charges where applicable.

 Discounts do not apply to Rose Sundries, Carriage or Packaging charges.
-We reserve the right to withdraw or change this offer at any time.
+We reserve the right to withdraw or change this offer or our Terms and Conditions at any time.